Tangaroa happy crew alina 04 02 2025 Credit Alina Wieczorek NIWA

 Collaboration

-The multidisciplinary team onboard the Tangaroa includes participants from Australia, Europe, India and the UK.
+The multidisciplinary team onboard the Tangaroa included participants from Australia, Europe, India and the United Kingdom.

 The voyage is supported by funding from the Ministry of Business, Innovation, and Employment (MBIE), the Antarctic Science Platform, NIWA Strategic Science Investment Funds, University of Auckland, University of Otago – Ōtākou Whakaihu Waka, University of Canterbury and overseas funding agencies.